Kishinchand Chellaram College: College festivals

 Kiran, one of the most popular college festivals in the city, is hosted by the students of KC College.
 It is an inter-collegiate youth festival held usually in August during the rains and involves teams from more than 60 other colleges in Mumbai and elsewhere, with around 30 cultural contests in the Literary, Performing Arts, and Fine Arts categories, along with a number of Workshops on different themes.

 Apart from the main Kiran Fest, there are some sub-fests that are also hosted such as 'Kiran Spectrum'; this refers to the part of kiran fest hosted by the Junior College students' association called 'Spectrum'.

-Blitzkriegeg is another annual media festival organized by the Mass Media department of the college.
+Blitzkriegeg is another annual media festival organised by the Mass Media department of the college.
 It is usually held in November.
 There are more than 22 Creative Events ranging from topics of advertising, journalism, photography, radio, television, band and sports apart from the Flagship Events which included fashion shows, dance tournaments, drama and mock band.

 Then, there are other short yet recognised events such as Joule, Bio-Gene, Bio-Ethica, Parnassus, Tech Renegade & Systematic Chaos.

 These festivals held at K. C. College, Churchgate are usually a perfect combination of active participation, excitement and sportsmanship.